LoupVaillant/Monocypher/README.md

 Note: the speed benchmark currently requires the POSIX `clock_gettime()` function.

-There are similar benchmarks for Libsodium and TweetNaCl:
+There are similar benchmarks for Libsodium, TweetNaCl, and LibHydrogen:

     $ make speed-sodium
     $ make speed-tweetnacl
+    $ make speed-hydrogen

+(The `speed-hydrogen` target assumes it has pkg-config installed.
+Try `make pkg-config-libhydrogen` as root if it is not.)

 You can also adjust the optimisation options for Monocypher and TweetNaCl (the default is `-O3 march=native`):